Find Your College Classes

 Moreno Valley College offers courses in 16-week, 8-week and 6-week formats.
 Choose the length and course format that works best for you!

-Spring term is 16 weeks long and offers courses in full and half term formats.
-The recommended unit load is 12 - 15 units.
+Spring term is 16 weeks long and offers courses in full (16 week) and half term (8 week) formats.
+The recommended unit load is 12 to 15 units.

 Stay on Top of Your Education

 How to use the class schedule

 The class schedule has a lot of information.
 We can help you understand it.
 Here are a few quick tips, and if you need more help, you can reach out through a Student Services virtual lobby or learn how to enroll in classes.